Tax Issues: Hong Kong residents moving to Australia

 If you own a residential property offshore, you will need to have the property valued when you become a resident of Australia, and this price will then become a guide for the tax you will pay when you sell the property.

 If you rent the property offshore when you become a resident then all the rent, minus expenses, will be fully taxable in Australia.

 All shares, regardless of whether they are Australian shares, are taxable in Australia when you become a resident.

-Selling overseas investment portfolio after a non-resident has become a tax resident of Australia triggers significant CGT consequences.
+Selling an overseas investment portfolio after a non-resident has become a tax resident of Australia triggers significant Capital Gains Tax consequences.

-If you are unsure about the tax consequences of moving to Australia, contact us now.
+If you are unsure about the tax consequences if you move to Australia, contact us now.
 Waterhouse Lawyers are experts at providing advice on how best to structure your tax affairs.